Perfumery is both a science and an art.

 Our perfumers know that success demands a dedication to creativity, quality and efficiency from everyone along the supply chain.
 All fragrances are the sum of all their parts and their success depends on a number of factors, some of which include but are not limited to: the quality of all the ingredients; their purity; their cost and their safety.

-1) The Quality of Essential Oils
+1) They Must Provide Quality Essential Oils

 Fragrance development begins with a high quality supplier of essential oils.
 He or she has the important job of researching and examining natural raw materials in order to source only the highest quality ingredients.
 Then the ingredient purchaser has the responsibility to ensure that selected essential oils are harvested, stored, distilled and shipped properly.